-The Master of Science Programs Class of 2024 application opens August 29, 2022.
-Change the trajectory of your future and apply to Texas McCombs this fall!
+The Master of Science Programs application is now open!.
+Change the trajectory of your future and apply to Texas McCombs today!

 Application Dates and Deadlines